 The areas will be urban and semi wilderness.
 Trails will only be about one quarter to one mile in length, with 1-2 turns.
 There will only be one target subject but there may be other diversionary subjects along the trail, as well as surface changes and other distractors.
 Dog MUST correctly indicate on the target subject.

-Every competing tracking team will have a separate trail in a separate location.
+Every competing tracking team will have a separate trail.
 We do NOT run multiple dogs on the same trail, as that is not effective.